MrNiceGuy0903/linkBot/README.md

 ![App Screenshot](https://github.com/MrNiceGuy0903/linkBot/blob/main/Images/Pattern-Runtime.jpg)

-#### Step 5: How long would you like the event to last
+#### Step 5: How long would you like the event to last?

 ![App Screenshot](https://github.com/MrNiceGuy0903/linkBot/blob/main/Images/Runtime.jpg)

-#### Step 6 Confirmation: Ensure the information is correctly setup as you would like
+#### Step 6 Confirmation: Ensure the information is correctly setup as you would like.

 ![App Screenshot](https://github.com/MrNiceGuy0903/linkBot/blob/main/Images/Private-Confirmation.jpg)